English Language Programs / ESOL

-The English as a Second Language (ESL) program helps adults whose first language is not English to improve their English speaking, reading, and writing skills.
-Students may also choose to prepare for the US citizenship test and/or enroll in a computer literacy class.
+The ESOL program (formerly English as a Second Language / ESL) helps adults whose first language is not English to improve their English speaking, reading, and writing skills.
+Students may also choose to prepare for the US citizenship test.

 Classes are held at the main Carrington-Scott (Graham) campus, at the Dillingham Center (Burlington), and community sites throughout Alamance County.
 Students may enter ESL courses at any time after an initial intake appointment and progress at their own pace.
-All ESL classes are FREE, and free childcare is provided at our off campus locations.
+All ESOL classes are FREE, and free childcare is provided at our off campus locations (CityGate Dream Center, Front Street United Methodist Church and Blessed Sacrament School).

 ESL programs are also available through distance education.
 You can improve your English language skills from home with Crossroads Café, a DVD-based correspondence course.
-We also offer two online programs: USA Learns and Rosetta Stone.
+We also offer two online programs: Burlington English and Reading Smart.

-Students who complete ESL have several options for transition:
+Students who complete ESOL have several options for transition:

 - enroll in our High School Equivalency program